Do Make It Social

 For the same reason, write out the email signature HTML code longhand.
 A lot of email platforms won't recognize the shortcuts you’re used to.

-For the non-developers among us, that means you shouldn’t just try to use a direct marketing email CMS or Word to build your template – use a tool that was made just for email signatures.
+For the non-developers among us, that means you shouldn’t just try to use a direct marketing email CMS or Word to build your template; as best practice, use an email signature management solution.